TerriaJS/terriajs/doc/contributing/development-environment.md

 Now, we can edit TerriaJS in `packages/terriajs` with the benefit of a full-featured git repo.

+Confirm that yarn has configured TerriaMap to use the copy of TerriaJS in `packages/terriajs` by verifying that `node_modules/terriajs` is a symlink to `packages/terriajs`.
+If it's not, you probably have a version conflict.
+See the note above.

 !!! note

 	Running `yarn install` with workspaces configured will change `yarn.lock`.
 Please do not commit the changes.